-NLC writes Transportation Minister over IOCs’ refusal to engage Dockworkers
+NLC writes transportation minister over IOCs’ refusal to engage Dockworkers

 The Government Marine Notice 106 mandated all companies and persons engaged in stevedoring work including Dock Labour Employer and Private Operators of any work location including Ports, Jetties, Onshore or Offshore Oil and Gas or Bonded Terminals, Inland Container Depots (lCDs), off Dock Terminal, Dry Ports and Platforms to engage stevedoring workers and companies to carry out the operations on their platforms and premises.

 According to NLC the “Government Marine Notice 106 is also in tandem with Article 3 (2) of International Labour Organization, ILO, Dock work Convention 137 which Nigeria ratified on the 22nd of March 2004.
-Unfortunately, while other operators in the sector have allowed registered stevedoring companies and dock workers access to their platforms and premises in compliance with the Marine Notice 106, International Oil Companies (lOCs) have been in willful disobedience to the directives contained in Government Marine Notice 106.
+Unfortunately, while other operators in the sector have allowed registered stevedoring companies and dock workers access to their platforms and premises in compliance with the Marine Notice 106, IOCs have been in willful disobedience to the directives contained in Government Marine Notice 106.

 NLC said “Sadly, till now, International Oil Companies have “arrogantly and with grand Impunity disregarded the Minister’s directives”